Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Finally, Step 3 is more practice, but with a more diverse set of drills.
 This includes:

 That’s about it for Step 3.
 When the lesson is complete, you see a quick end screen, and then the program sends you back to the dashboard.
 That’s it.
-It’s honestly pretty straightforward progression through the lessons.
+It’s honestly pretty straightforward progression.

-After you complete your daily lessons, you’re technically done for the day, but you can move on to work additional lessons under the “Course” section at the top.
-This tab essentially presents all of Promova’s lessons in descending order of difficulty and level, and you’re free to continue working through as many 5-minute lessons as you want.
+After you complete your daily assignment, you’re technically done for the day, but you can work additional lessons under the “Course” section at the top anytime.
+This tab essentially presents all of Promova’s lessons in order of difficulty and level.
+You’re free to continue working through as many 5-minute lessons as you want.

 That is the main self-paced language learning program from Promova.
-In addition to this aspect of the app, you can opt for live lessons as an add-on.
+You can also opt for live lessons as an add-on.
 However, as of right now, those live sessions are ESL lessons for English learners only.
 There are no live lessons currently available for Spanish learners, Italian learners, French learners, etc. Perhaps soon they’ll add live lessons for additional languages, but not yet.

 Anyway, that’s it.
 The Promova app is not super complicated.
 In fact, it’s one of the more straightforward apps that I’ve used and reviewed.
 Now, before we get to what I like and don’t like about Promova, let’s actually talk about the cost of the Promova app.